 Nursing Board Exam Schedule for 2021

-The Professional Regulation Commission will conduct the first batch of the exam on May 30 and 31, 2021.
-The application for the exam starts on March 2, 2021 and ends on April 30, 2021.
-The second batch will be on November 20 and 21, 2021.
+The Professional Regulation Commission announced that the second batch of NLE will be November 21-22, 2021.
 Applicants may start their application for the second batch of the exam from August 20, 2021 until October 20, 2021.
 The official NLE result is expected to be released fourteen (14) working days after the last day of the examinations.

 NLE Online Application

 The PRC requires applicants to secure an appointment before going to any PRC office to file your application.
 To set an appointment and pay the application fee, use the PRC’s Licensure Examination and Registration Information System (LERIS).
 You can access the LERIS via http://online.prc.gov.ph/.
 If you are facing difficulties in using the system, please refer to our online board exam application guide.

 Under Section 13 of the Philippine Nursing Act of 1991, any applicant for the nursing board exam must meet the following qualifications at the time of filing his or her application: